velastechdev/ga_test_2/README.md

 ## Workflow for deploying Metabase

 1. **Deploy Staging Metabase**: This step involves deploying the serialization from the staging Metabase instance and saving it in the `serialization/` directory.
 The deployment process is automated through GitHub Actions workflows.
-These workflows are triggered when a branch with the keyword DEPLOY-VERSION in its name is pushed to the repository.
+This workflow is triggered when a branch with the keyword DEPLOY-VERSION in its name is pushed to the repository.
 The workflow configuration can be found in the `.github/workflows/deploy-metabase-staging.yml` file.

+2. **Deploy Production Metabase**: This step involves deploying the serialization saved in the `serialization/` directory to the production Metabase instance.
+The deployment process is automated through GitHub Actions workflows.
+This workflow is triggered when a release of this repository is done.
+The workflow configuration can be found in the `.github/workflows/deploy-metabase-production.yml` file.

+3. **Serialization Test**: This step involves testing the serialization process.
+The test process is automated through GitHub Actions workflows.
+This workflow is triggered when the Deploy Staging Metabase workflow is executed.
+The workflow configuration can be found in the `.github/workflows/test-serialization.yml` file.

+### Workflow Permissions

+Make sure the workflow has sufficient permissions to push changes:

+1. Go to the repository settings. `Settings > Actions > General > Workflow permissions`.

+2. Ensure the Read and write permissions option is selected.

+3. Save the changes.

+### Configure Github Action Variables

+Set up the required secrets and variables for your repository:

+Repository Secrets:

+- `STAGING_API_KEY`: The API key required to authenticate with the staging Metabase instance.

+- `PRODUCTION_API_KEY`: The API key required to authenticate with the production Metabase instance.

+Repository Variables:

+- `DEFAULT_COLLECTION`: Specify the default collection used in the workflow.

+- `STAGING_ENDPOINT`: The Metabase API URL to export the collection from.

+---

+This section provides a clear and concise guide for anyone setting up the repository to use your workflow.
+Let me know if you’d like to adjust the wording or add further details!